Jay-TheFullStackEngineer/apple-clone-showcase/iphone-launch/README.md

     - Uniformed spacing, sizes and more through the use of Tailwind
     - A completely Apple inspired design that creates a simple but timeless aesthetic
 - Easy Setup and Control With Vite
+    - Run and build scripts supplied thanks to Vite

 ## <a name="tech-stack">⚙️ The Full Tech Stack</a>